 - What is the best dosage to ensure fewer side effects?

-- How frequently will I need to follow up?
+- How frequently will I need to follow up with my provider?

-- How often will I need to get labs drawn?
+- How often will I need blood tests to monitor my lithium levels?

 - What steps can I take to decrease the risk of lithium affecting my thyroid or kidneys?